-Our school has level access throughout, so as far as possible the school is accessible to all children.8.5: How does the school communicate with parents / carers who have a disability?
+Our school has level access throughout, so as far as possible the school is accessible to all children.
+Transition between areas is also helped with the open plan anture of our school.8.5: How does the school communicate with parents / carers who have a disability?

 This would be dependent on the disability.
-We would discuss the parents/carers needs and how we could support communications prior to your child starting school.
-This would ensure that systems are in place when your child starts school.8.6: How does the school communicate with parents / carers whose first language is not English?
+We would discuss the family's needs and how we could support communications prior to their child starting school.
+This would ensure that systems are in place when the child starts school.8.6: How does the school communicate with parents / carers whose first language is not English?

 We encourage early communication with our staff to allow us time to gain a full picture of each child’s needs and also to allow us time for training should that be needed.

 - Home visits with school staff including SENCO

 - Liaison with current pre-school or setting and visits to meet your child in that familiar setting